Skamath09/FoodHub-Recipe-Page/README.md

 Mockito framework has been used due to its good readability and neatness.
 It provides clean verification errors

-I have written 6 unit test cases for the Service class which check:
+I have written unit test cases for the Service class which check:
 1) List of all recipes
 2) Getting a recipe by Id
 3) Creating that is Posting a new recipe
 4) Update recipe of specific Id and 5) When list of recipes is empty
 6) Delete recipe of specified Id

-Other test cases for other classes can be written but I could not due to time constraint.